telerik/maui-docs/knowledge-base/customize-selection-indicator-color-navigationview.md

 ## Solution

-To customize the selection indicator color in the NavigationViewItemView, override its ControlTemplate and modify the `BackgroundColor` of the last `RadBorder` element inside the `NavigationViewItemView_ControlTemplate_WinUI` ControlTemplate.
+To customize the selection indicator color in the `NavigationViewItemView`, override its `ControlTemplate` and modify the `BackgroundColor` of the last `RadBorder` element inside the `NavigationViewItemView_ControlTemplate_WinUI`.
 Apply an implicit style in your application to achieve this customization.

 Below is an example of how to define the implicit style: